-- Asset and Liability Management Committee: This Committee is primarily responsible for considering market and liquidity risk management issues, asset and liability management issues, discussing operations and funding policy (including the long-term funding strategy) and reporting on the Bank's risk appetite and associated risk tolerances, monitoring limits, guidelines and the compliance with regulatory requirements.
-The Committee reports to the Executive Committee and the Audit, Risk and Compliance Committee.
-The Committee has established a sub-committee, Liquidity Management Committee, which considers issues relating to liquidity risk management, including analysis of the funding market, stress testing results, impact of business strategy on assets and deposits and funding strategy. - Credit Risk Committee: This Committee is primarily responsible for reporting and discussing a range of credit issues including consideration of credit risk Key Risk Indicators, portfolio analysis, sector analysis, asset allocation as well as the Bank's credit risk appetite and associated risk tolerances.
+- Liquidity Management Committee this Committee meets monthly and is responsible for considering issues relating to liquidity risk management, including analysis of the funding market, stress testing results, impact of business strategy on assets and deposits and funding strategy.
+This Committee is chaired by the Head of Risk Management Department Market Risk Management Group and reports to the Asset and Liability Management Committee. - Credit Risk Committee This Committee meets monthly and is primarily responsible for reporting and discussing a range of credit issues including consideration of credit risk Key Risk Indicators, portfolio analysis, sector analysis, asset allocation as well as the Bank's credit risk appetite and associated risk tolerances.
 It also reviews matters such as credit policies and rules, credit strategy and provisioning policy.
-Issues arising from the ongoing credit review by Audit Department Credit Review Group are also discussed at this Committee.
-The Committee reports to the Executive Committee and the Audit, Risk and Compliance Committee.
-The Committee has established two sub-committees, Special Credits Committee, which considers issues relating to the Bank's non-performing loans, and Credit Risk Models Governance Committee, which considers the risks related to the Bank's credit risk management models. - Financial Crime Committee: This Committee is responsible for considering those aspects of the Bank's financial crime arrangements that it deems necessary to ensure that the Bank's KYC Risk Culture Mission is achieved and its reputational risk is appropriately managed.
-The Committee is independent of other Committees, but makes reports to the Executive Committee and Audit, Risk and Compliance Committee on any significant matters that require the attention of those Committees. - Operational and General Risk Committee: This Committee is responsible for examining and discussing matters related to general risk management issues of the Bank.
+Issues arising from the ongoing credit review by Audit Department Credit Review Group are also discussed at this Committee. - Prudential Regulatory Committee This Committee meets at least every two months and is responsible for considering a number of Prudential Risk issues, including examining the governance processes, assumptions and results related to: the Internal Capital Adequacy Assessment Process, Recovery and Resolution planning, Wind Down Analysis, Internal Liquidity Adequacy Assessment, credit risk management models and non-credit risk related models (such as the Operational Risk model). - Operational and General Risk Committee: This Committee meets monthly and is responsible for examining and discussing matters related to general risk management issues of the Bank.
 The subjects discussed include risk issues arising in relation to the overall risk management framework, the risks arising from the implementation of new products and services and the operational risk management framework and elements thereof, such as information systems issues, information security matters, compliance and regulatory matters and Internal Audit findings.

-The Committee reports to the Executive Committee and the Audit, Risk and Compliance Committee.
-This Committee has established two Sub-Committees: (i) IT Steering Committee, which is responsible for considering IT initiatives, policy and projects and systems performance; and (ii) New Products and Services Committee, which is responsible for considering applications for the introduction of new products and services.
+The Operational and General Risk Committee has established the following Sub-Committees: